hackclub/hackclub/clubs/leadership_preface.md

 On top of that, we have a few recommendations specifically for Hack Club co-founders:

 - **Not everyone needs to be technical**
-  - There'll be a ton of non-technical work.
+  - There will be a ton of non-technical work.
 One of Reddit's two co-founders didn't know how to program.
 - **Your team should have an equal gender ratio**
   - Diversity in tech sucks.
 At nearly every Hack Club, the demographics of the members matches the demographics of the leaders – having an equal gender ratio on the leadership team is the most effective method we've found for making sure Hack Clubs are inclusive to all.
 - **You want at least one super technical co-founder**